datenstrom/yellow/README.md

 How do I get started?
 ---------------------
 You already have everything you need.
 Start by editing your website.
-There's not much to learn.
-For more information see [Yellow documentation](https://github.com/markseu/yellowcms/wiki).
+For more information see [Yellow documentation](https://github.com/markseu/yellowcms/wiki) and [Yellow extensions](https://github.com/markseu/yellowcms-extensions).
-Create the website you want.
-For more features download [Yellow extensions](https://github.com/markseu/yellowcms-extensions).

 License
 -------
 Yellow is free and open source, made by the people who use Yellow.
 [Thank you](https://github.com/markseu/yellowcms/wiki/Yellow-contributors).
-Yellow core by Mark Seuffert and David Fehrmann is licensed under [GPLv2](http://opensource.org/licenses/GPL-2.0).
-Yellow extensions are licensed under [GPLv2](http://opensource.org/licenses/GPL-2.0) unless stated otherwise.
+Yellow core and extensions are licensed under [GPLv2](http://opensource.org/licenses/GPL-2.0) unless stated otherwise.